 Troubled dreams in perilous times: A French take on the dark side of the 20th century.

-Intermediate Italian In this hyper-active lab, Italian acquires a physical form and becomes a living experience.
+In this hyper-active lab with Senior Lecturer in Italian Studies Flavia Laviosa, Italian acquires a physical form and becomes a living experience.

 ARTH 175/BISC 175 First-Year Seminar: The Art and Science of Food in Italy, from the Renaissance to the Slow Food Movement